AlexxNB/svelte-chota/docs_src/src/pages/components/icon.md

 ### Flip

-You can flip icon vertically with `flipV` property or horizontally with `flipH` one.
+You can flip an icon vertically with the `flipV` property or horizontally with `flipH`.

 ```example script:hide
 <script>